 At this point, the project will reflect the content of either the "master" branch or the "devel" branch of Dakota along with corresponding submodule versions.

 Updating the "master" branch with changes to the "devel" branch:

-To preseve the stable quality of the "master" branch, a Jenkins job has been created to perform a more extensive set of builds and testing on the "devel" branch followed by automated updating of "master" after successful completion.
-[Insert Jenkins link HERE].
+To preseve the stable quality of the "master" branch, a nightly Jenkins job performs a more extensive set of builds and testing on the "devel" branch followed by automated updating of "master" after successful completion.